 What developer is used to cover gray hair

 As a general rule, water of 20 is usually used in dark hair with gray hair, and water of 30 in lighter tones with gray hair.

-Hydrogen peroxide for black dye is usually 10 volumes except if the hair has a lot of gray hair.
+A developer for black dye is usually 10 volumes except if the hair has a lot of gray hair.
 In that case we have to use something higher so that the dye covers the gray hair well.
 A trick?
 If neither the peroxide of 10 nor 20 are perfect, mix half and half.

 Another trick for the dye to fix well in the hair is to rinse the hair with a cold water to seal the cuticle.

-Pharmacy hydrogen peroxide for hair
+Pharmacy developer for hair

 Expired cosmetics do not have any kind of guarantee.
 Not only at the level of effectiveness, but they can also cause negative reactions in the skin and hair.